gofaniyi/insurance-app/README.md

     >> postgres (PostgreSQL) 10.1
     ```

--   Clone the activo-api repo and cd into it:
+-   Clone the insurance-app repo and cd into it:

     ```
     git clone https://github.com/insurance-app.git